 During this period, one of the most absorbing debates among the anarchists was about the attitude they would take on the subject of syndicalism.1 Born in France, syndicalism was substantially a rebellion against the submissive character the trade unions and similar labour organizations had assumed under the leadership of the legalist socialists.
 Regional and national conventions were promoted in all countries.
-In Italy, one such congress was held in Rome from the 16th to the 20th day of June 1907, with the participation of more than one hundred militants from all parts of Italy.
+In Italy, one such congress was held in Rome from the 16th to the 20th day of June 1907, with the particiany subsequent work of Marx and Engels.
+At least, in theory, they had foreseen the inevitably violent expropriation of the ruling class and the destruction of the State.
+Now the socialist movement aims at nothing more than the conquest of parliament by means of the vote, the conquest of the government (and not of the State) by the means of parliament, collaborating with radicals in the past, with the liberals today, and with the clerical scoundrels tomorrow and thereafter, as the class struggle, the revolution and the expropriation of wealth are stored in the attic and kept under the seven seals.